Getting to Know GIRFEC: what Getting it Right for Every Child means for Children and Young People who are disabled or living with long term conditions

 - Communications Coordinator: Sarah Wardrop email@example.com

 Ronnie brings 40 years of experience in children’s services , including social work, education and regulation.
 Positions he has held include, Director of Children’s Services Regulation with the Care Commission, Head of Children’s Services with East Lothian Council and Assistant Director, National Services with CHILDREN1st.
 A passionate advocate of listening to children, Ronnie firmly believes that GIRFEC holds the promise of helping children, young people and their families have a real say about the nature of the support and services they need.
+Currently, Ronnie is seconded on a part time basis to the Scottish Government GIRFEC team as their 3rd sector policy implementation advisor.

 After graduating with a degree in Modern Languages (French & Spanish), Sarah undertook several internships before landing her first permanent role as a web administrator for an independent department store.
 Her first foray into the Third Sector was with EVOC when she joined as Communications Officer in 2014.
 Sarah moved to the ALLIANCE as Communications Coordinator in 2016, and currently works with both the Third Sector Health and Social Care Support Team and the Getting to Know GIRFEC Project.